Skip to main content

 2 ”Citizen-initiated/No vote" indicates rare instances where ballot measures appeared on the ballot but were withdrawn or later determined to have insufficient signatures.

-A question is a proposition in the form of a question arising under TABOR without reference to specific state legislation or a specific amendment to the state constitution.
+A question is a proposition in the form of a question arising under TABOR without reference to specific state statutes or a specific amendment to the state constitution.

 Table 3